USS Robert E. Peary (FF-1073): Service history

 Following two months of miscellaneous tests and trials along the northern Pacific coast of the United States, she steamed into her home port at Long Beach, California, 8 November.
-Robert E. Peary remained in the Long Beach area for one year exactly, departing for WestPac 9 November 1973 and arriving in Subic Bay, Philippine Islands, ten days later.
+Robert E. Peary remained in the Long Beach area for one year exactly, departing for WestPac 9 November 1973, and arriving in Subic Bay, Philippine Islands, ten days later.

 Robert E. Peary was decommissioned on 7 August 1992, and loaned to the Republic of China.
-The destroyer escort was renamed Chi Yang by the Taiwanese Navy and served with the identification number FF-932.
-The vessel was commissioned into the Taiwanese Navy on 6 October 1993.
-On 11 November 1995 the ship was officially struck from the United States navy list.
+The frigate was renamed Chi Yang by the Republic of China Navy and served with the identification number FF-932.
+The vessel was commissioned into the Republic of China Navy on 6 October 1993.
+On 11 November 1995, the ship was officially struck from the United States navy list.
 The frigate continued service until 2015, when on 1 May, Chi Yang and her sister, Hai Ying, were decommissioned at Kaohsiung.
-The two ships will be cannibalized for parts to keep the remaining six Knox-class vessels of the Taiwanese Navy in service.
+The two ships will be cannibalized for parts to keep the remaining six Knox-class vessels of the Republic of China Navy in service. ex-Chi Yang was sunk as a target 15 July 2020 off the south-east coast of Taiwan at 22°21′43.0″N 121°13′09.0″E.